 Where to Stay in Boston

-With only 2 days in Boston, we recommend staying somewhere close to a metro that is near the center of the action.
+With only 2 days in Boston, we recommend staying somewhere close to the T (aka Boston’s subway) that is near the center of the action.

 The North End is a tempting option, but it is fairly difficult to get in and out of.
-We’d recommend staying somewhere in Back Bay or the Historic Downtown if possible.
+Instead, we’d recommend staying somewhere in Back Bay or the Historic Downtown if possible.
 The Theatre District (near Downtown Crossing and Chinatown) is another solid option with a great central location.

 If budget is an issue, you may need to go a bit further out.
-That’s not a problem–just make sure you’re within walking distance of a metro stop!
+That’s not a problem–just make sure you’re within walking distance of a T stop!

 The Boston Go Card: Worth the Money?

-The Boston Go Card is promoted as an all-access pass, allowing you to buy several Boston attractions at once.
+The Boston Go Card is promoted as an all-access pass, allowing you to buy included and/or discounted tickets to dozens of Boston attractions at once.

-With this 2 days in Boston itinerary, you won’t need it: the 2-day pass won’t allow you to break even or get ahead with the attractions listed here.
+With this 2 days in Boston itinerary, you won’t need it: the 2-day pass won’t allow you to break even or get ahead with the attractions we opted to include here (after all, so much of Boston is about exploring outside, on foot–which is free).

-However, if you’re staying in Boston longer, or you are interested in participating in a Hop On/Hop Off bus tour, completing a Fenway Park tour, visiting the Skywalk Observatory, or visiting several museums, then the Boston Go Card is probably the right option for you.
+However, if you’re staying in Boston longer, or you are interested in participating in a Hop On/Hop Off trolley tour, completing a Fenway Park tour, visiting View Boston on top of the Prudential Tower (the new version of the old Skywalk Observatory), or visiting several museums, then the Boston Go Card is probably the right option for you.

 Find out more about the Boston Go Card and see if it’s right for you!

-Boston is full of things to do: even after 3 months in the city, we still left with a to-do list longer than we would have liked.
+Boston is full of things to do: even after 3 months in the city, plus return trips, we still have a list of unchecked Boston bucket list items longer than we would like.

 If you’re lucky enough to have more than 2 days in Boston, consider visiting Revere Beach (it’s the oldest public beach in the USA!), touring the Samuel Adams Brewery, attending a Boston Red Sox game (or just touring Fenway Park, the oldest baseball stadium in the USA), taking a walk along the Charles River Esplanade, or heading out a bit farther along the Freedom Trail to take in the two remaining sights not covered on this itinerary, the USS Constitution and the Bunker Hill Memorial.